Armed Forces Claims

 Types of Military Injuries

-When the MOD falls short of this duty and an injury happens as a result, as the injured person, you are entitled to make a claim.
+When the MOD falls short of this duty and an injury happens as a result, the injured person is entitled to make a claim..
 It is a complex area of law, but our team has extensive experience in dealing with all types of military injury, including:

 Inquests

-Inquests can also attract significant public attention, which we can help you to deal with.
-We have a great deal of experience in this area and will bring that experience to bear to help support you, no matter how your loved one has passed away.
+Inquests can attract significant public attention, and we can help you to deal with this thanks to our extensive experience.
+Our military solicitors are leaders in the field who provide specialised legal assistance to service personnel and veterans.
+They understand the nuances of military law and can also address any initial concerns regarding funding options.
+We have a great deal of experience in this area and will bring that experience to bear to help support you, no matter how your loved one passed away.

 Fatal accidents

 Nothing can prepare you for the loss of a loved one and the impact it will have on your life.
-If your loved one has passed away as the result of an accident within the armed forces, we can provide you with emotional support and assistance in making sure you are financially secure.
+If your loved one passed away as the result of an accident within the armed forces, we can provide you with emotional support and the assistance you need to make sure you are financially secure.

 For information on fatal military accidents, visit our dedicated page.